Can I Eat Expired Mayonnaise Unopened?

 What are the food safety risks?

 Mayonnaise, if left unrefrigerated for an extended period, can pose a risk of Salmonella contamination due to the presence of raw eggs.
-To prevent foodborne illness, always store mayonnaise in the refrigerator below 40°F (4°C) and discard if it has been left out at room temperature for more than 2 hours.
+To reduce the risk of foodborne illness, always store mayonnaise in the refrigerator below 40°F (4°C) and discard if it has been left out at room temperature for more than 2 hours.

 What are some pro storage tips?